AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 - **Gains in vehicle acceleration bonus and top speed bonus:** Greater bonuses mean that your vehicles can go faster.
 More processed fuels offer greater bonuses as seen in [the wiki page for fuels](https://wiki.factorio.com/Fuel).
 - **Gains in energy density (per unit and per stack):**  More energy per stack means the same inventory slot can hold more energy, which makes a significant difference for how much energy you can fit into each cargo wagon or chest.
 Meanwhile, more energy per unit means more energy can be carried by robots, belts, and inserters, which can only hold a few units at a time.
 If your energy consumption is fixed, using a more energy-dense fuel means needing less logistics infrastructure to move fuels, which means simpler designs and less energy consumed by the logistic system itself.
 More processed fuels have greater energy density in both regards, hence having these benefits.
 - **Cost of processing setup:** This is in terms of materials and space needed to make enough buildings and logistics for the processing, as well as the unlock costs of the required technologies.
 Each tier of processing adds to these costs.
 - **Availability of more coal/oil to just use instead:** On most maps, coal and oil are practically infinite, but you may not have any new patches nearby.
-Depending on your preferences, it may be easier to head out and set up more resource extraction infrastructure rather than building more fuel processing infrastructure.
+Depending on your preferences, it may be easier to head out and set up more resource extraction infrastructure, rather than building more fuel processing infrastructure.
 - **How long you will keep using the burner devices:** If you are going to switch to electrical machines and alternate power sources soon, it may not be worth the effort of setting up a large fuel processing system.

 Since the above factors depend on your map and your plans, the conclusion varies on whether fuel processing is useful.
 Based on my experiences, I can offer the following advice about processing fuels:

 - **Processed fuels are excellent for trains and tanks.** The acceleration gains from rocket fuel is quite satisfying (+80%), and nuclear fuel is on another level... (+150%)
 - **You already need to mass-produce solid fuel and rocket fuel to make rocket parts,** so it is not too difficult to produce a little more for your vehicle or other burner device needs.
 - **If you are burning coal for power, processing it into solid fuel can cut the coal demand by half,** or more if you use modules.
-And of course, you can go all out and run your boilers with nuclear fuel to reduce the coal demand by a factor of 20.
+And, of course, you can go all out and run your boilers with nuclear fuel to reduce the coal demand by a factor of 20.
 - **However, you can unlock solar and (regular) nuclear power much sooner than coal liquification and nuclear fuel,** because these two fuel processing technologies require production science to unlock.
-Meanwhile, [the advantages of solar and nuclear power](https://www.reddit.com/r/technicalfactorio/comments/srosza/coal_vs_solar_vs_nuclear_setup_costs_and_running/) may make it worthwhile to switch to them instead of waiting to upgrade your coal power setup.
+Meanwhile, [the advantages of solar and nuclear power](https://www.reddit.com/r/technicalfactorio/comments/srosza/coal_vs_solar_vs_nuclear_setup_costs_and_running/) may make it worthwhile to switch to them, instead of waiting to upgrade your coal power setup.
 Nuclear power is [easier to do than it may seem]([Alt-F4 #57 - Nuclear Energy and You](https://alt-f4.blog/ALTF4-57/#)), as it provides massive energy yields for very few reactors and centrifuges, without needing Kovarex Enrichment!

 ## Summary

 This article started with a little burning question that brought more such questions and evolved into an exploration of all of Factorio's fuels.
 We uncovered the following:

 **(1) Coal vs. coal liquification:** Liquifying coal and directly converting it into solid fuel yields 57% extra energy per coal, when no modules are used.

 **(2) Coal liquification with cracking:** If we also crack the heavy oil before making the solid fuel, it yields 103% extra energy per coal, when no modules are used.
-Hence we get about twice the energy from the same coal.
+Hence, we get about twice the energy from the same coal.

 **(3) Coal vs. oil for solid fuel production:** Coal produces about eight times as much solid fuel or energy as crude oil per unit, when no modules are used.
 However, you can transport about 60% more energy in a fluid wagon of oil than a cargo wagon of coal.
 Meanwhile, coal has many exclusive uses it may be needed for, instead of making oil products, while crude oil has only one such exclusive use.
 Therefore, using oil for your solid fuel production may be more practical, but it ultimately depends on the abundances of coal and oil in your area.